SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/raster.md

 The `crop()` function trims a raster object to a given spatial "extent" (or range of x and y values).

-Here, we convert the `nlcd` raster's bounding box to a 2x2 matrix of the lower left and upper right corners, then crop the raster to the extent of the `huc_md` polygon, then display both layers on the same map.
+Here, we extract the `nlcd` raster's bounding box using the `extent()` function, then convert the extracted extent to a 2x2 matrix of the lower left and upper right corners using the `matrix()` function.
+Next we crop the raster to the extent of the `huc_md` polygon, then display both layers on the same map.
 (We can plot polygon and raster layers together on the same map, just like we can plot multiple polygon layers---as long as they have the same coordinate reference system!)